dorsaSz97/planetsFacts-FEMchallenge/README.md

 # Planets fact site | FEM Challenge

-This is my 21st project whi is one of the Frontend Mentor's challenges for displaying facts about planets.
+This is my 21st project which is one of the Frontend Mentor's challenges for displaying facts about planets.

 ## Get started